This Pointer

 A static member function cannot be declared with the keywords virtual, const, volatile, or const volatile.

-A static member function can access only the names of static members, enumerators, and nested types of the class in which it is declared.
 Suppose a static member function f() is a member of class X. The static member function f() cannot access the non-static members X or the non-static members of a base class of X.

 2.5 Summary